 Samples sent to the laboratory, where studied under the microscope leukemic cells.
 These tests can also be administered afterthe treatment of cancer in Israel to test the effectiveness of therapy.

-The for diagnosis of chronic myelogenous of leukemia Several laboratory tests conducted the BE CAN.
+The for diagnosis of chronic myelogenous of leukemia may the BE conducted Several laboratory tests.

 - CBC (complete) measures the levels of different cells - erythrocytes, leukocytes and platelets.
 In most patients with CML notes the high number of immature white blood cells.
 Sometimes there is a low number of red blood cells or platelets.
 Although these findings suggest leukemia, the diagnosis should be confirmed by a blood test or other test exploring the bone marrow.